Living Abroad and Feeling Isolated: The Emotional Reality of Expat Life

 Working with therapists who understand cultural transition

 At Heathwell, we work with many clients living outside the UK who are navigating these complexities.
-We currently support individuals and couples based in countries including Switzerland, Germany, France, the Netherlands, Spain, Italy, Sweden and the UAE.
+We currently support individuals and couples based in countries including Switzerland, Germany, France, the Netherlands, Spain, Italy, Belgium and Spain.

 Our team includes therapists from different cultural backgrounds, including therapists who have themselves experienced living between countries or working across cultures.
 We also have therapists who speak different languages, which can make a significant difference when you are trying to express something that does not easily translate.